2016lisali/jacks_garden_admin_panel/README.md

 ## Roadmap

 - [x] Add Pagination
-- [x] Add search bar for products, customers and orders page
+- [x] Add search bar for products, customers and orders section (30-04-2022)
+- [x] Add mailing list section and the functionality of sending emails to the email addresses in the list (20-05-2022)
-- [ ] Add Filter and Sort function for products/customers/orders pages
+- [ ] Add Filter and Sort function for products/customers/orders pages (30-06-2022)
 - [ ] Create function to allow editing Announcement message in admin panel, fetching and displaying the message in online store.
 (30-06-2022)
 - [ ] Add logging page (15-07-2022)